 - Have graduated from a public or private high school or received the equivalent of a high school diploma in this state;

-- Have resided in this state for at least three years as of the date the person graduated from high school or received the equivalent of a high school diploma;
+- Have resided in this state for at least three years as prior to date the person graduated from high school or received the equivalent of a high school diploma;

-- Have registered as an entering student in an institution of higher education not earlier than the 2001 fall semester
+- Have registered as an entering student in an institution of higher education no earlier than the 2001 fall semester

-- Only required if student is not a US Citizen or Permanent Resident –
+Only Required is not a US Citizen or Permanent Resident:

-- Has lived in Texas the 12 months prior to enrollment.
+- Have lived in Texas the 12 months prior to enrollment.